Have you wondered how people start online businesses and make them sustainable and successful over the long haul?

 Because of how much value you’ll be bringing to the table, coaching/consulting is one of the fastest ways to build an online business that will replace your corporate income and allow you to leave your 9-5.

-If you have specialized knowledge that can help people or businesses be more effective in a specific area or areas, consultancy might just be for you.
-Consulting tends to pay more because of how specialized and valuable your knowledge base has to be.
+If you have specialized knowledge that can help people or businesses be more effective in a specific area or areas, coaching or consulting might just be for you.
+Coaching tends to pay more because of how specialized and valuable your knowledge base has to be.

 There are coaches and consultants in just about every niche.
 There are…